v-clarissa/single-cell-tutorial/README.md

 ## Environment set up

 To run the tutorial case study, several packages must be installed.
-As both `R` and `python` packages are required, we prefer using a conda environment.
-To facilitate the setup of a conda environment, we have provided the `sc_tutorial_environment.yml` file, which contains all conda and pip installable dependencies.
-R dependencies, which are not already available as conda packages, must be installed into the environment itself.
+As both `R` and `python` packages are required.
+To facilitate setup, there is a `requirements.txt` file, which contains all pip installable dependencies.
+R dependencies, which are not already available, must be installed in the notebook.

-To set up a conda environment, the following instructions must be followed.

-1. Set up the conda environment from the `sc_tutorial_environment.yml` file.
+To install the `python` packages, run the following command.

     ```
-    conda env create -f sc_tutorial_environment.yml
+    pip3 install -r requirements.txt
     ```

-2. Ensure that the environment can find the `gsl` libraries from R. This is done by setting the `CFLAGS` and `LDFLAGS` environment variables (see https://bit.ly/2CjJsgn).
-Here we set them so that they are correctly set every time the environment is activated.

-    ```
-    cd YOUR_CONDA_ENV_DIRECTORY
-    mkdir -p ./etc/conda/activate.d
-    mkdir -p ./etc/conda/deactivate.d
-    touch ./etc/conda/activate.d/env_vars.sh
-    touch ./etc/conda/deactivate.d/env_vars.sh
-    ```

-    Where YOUR_CONDA_ENV_DIRECTORY can be found by running `conda info --envs` and using the directory that corresponds to your conda environment name (default: sc-tutorail).

-    WHILE NOT IN THE ENVIRONMENT(!!!!) open the `env_vars.sh` file at `./etc/conda/activate.d/env_vars.sh` and enter the following into the file:

-    ```
-    #!/bin/sh

-    CFLAGS_OLD=$CFLAGS
-    export CFLAGS_OLD
-    export CFLAGS="`gsl-config --cflags` ${CFLAGS_OLD}"

-    LDFLAGS_OLD=$LDFLAGS
-    export LDFLAGS_OLD
-    export LDFLAGS="`gsl-config --libs` ${LDFLAGS_OLD}"
-    ```

-    Also change the `./etc/conda/deactivate.d/env_vars.sh` file to:

-    ```
-    #!/bin/sh

-    CFLAGS=$CFLAGS_OLD
-    export CFLAGS
-    unset CFLAGS_OLD

-    LDFLAGS=$LDFLAGS_OLD
-    export LDFLAGS
-    unset LDFLAGS_OLD
-    ```

-    Note again that these files should be written WHILE NOT IN THE ENVIRONMENT.
-Otherwise you may overwrite the CFLAGS and LDFLAGS environment variables in the base environment!

-3. Enter the environment by `conda activate sc-tutorial` or `conda activate ENV_NAME` if you changed the environment name in the `sc_tutorial_environment.yml` file.

-4. Open R and install the dependencies via the commands:
+To install the `R` dependencies run the install commands already in the notebook:

     ```
     install.packages(c('devtools', 'gam', 'RColorBrewer', 'BiocManager'))